jdrevon/RHAPSODY/README.md

 - User Documentation
 - Custom Intensity Profile provided by the user
-- Introduce inclination and position angle in RHAPSODY
 - Take the final intensity profile as initial guess for the next wavelengths inside the parallelization
 - Optimize the fitting using MCMC